 Ultimate Guide to MagicBands at Walt Disney World

-Walt Disney World offers short- and long-range RFID technology to make visits to the World more convenient and exciting.
+This feature and souvenir accessory uses short- and long-range RFID technology to make visits to Disney World more convenient and exciting.
 MagicBands allow guests to charge purchases to their Resort hotel rooms, get on-ride PhotoPass photos and effects, tap into the Parks, and more.

 What is a MagicBand?